Jasper99m/JMGraphics/README.md

 	//Draws a rectangle centered in the middle of the window with a width and height of 50 pixels gr->rect(gr->width() / 2.0f, gr->height() / 2.0f, 50.0f, 50.0f);
 ```

+By default, 2D graphics can be rendered directly to the window or to a Buffer instance,
+while 3D graphics must be rendered to a Buffer3D instance.
+Render to a buffer by calling the drawing functions
+between the buffers BeginDraw() and EndDraw() functions.
+Buffer objects can then be displayed
+in the window using Image().

 # Setup
 A good way to include this library is to add this repo as a git submodule in your project.